mmore21/hips/README.md

 Reply from 192.168.1.1, 108 bytes in 0.34ms
 </pre>

-### Decode Ping
+### Decode Ping (Manual)

-To decode an encrypted ping, run the following command:
+To decrypt an encrypted ping by manually intercepting the ping packet, run the following command:

 <pre>
 python hips/decoder.py